 Enrichment Programs: Volunteer Caregiver Program

 Pegasus provides the unique opportunity for the community to work directly with these horses through the Volunteer Caregiver Program.
 In this capacity, active or retired military, business professionals, retirees, college students and other adults care for and work with the horses from the ground up as equals in a relationship-based equine approach.

 There are many tangible benefits for the Volunteer Caregivers in learning this relationship based approach.
 They include increased self-awareness, reduced stress, increased confidence, self-empowerment, as well as enhanced collaboration and leadership skills.
-The simple truth of the matter is that all of our Volunteer Caregivers are receiving therapeutic benefits from caring for, and working with, our herd at our beautifully scenic and private facility at the Valenti Ranch where peace and tranquility surround them.
+The simple truth of the matter is that all of our Volunteer Caregivers are receiving therapeutic benefits from caring for, and working with, our herd at our beautifully scenic facility located in Lake Wohlford Escondido at the Escondido Equestrian Center for Natural Horsemanship where peace and tranquility surround them.

 Click here if you are interested in becoming a Volunteer Caregiver.

 Horse Interaction Program